Gated Linear Attention Transformers with Hardware-Efficient Training: Related Work

 \section{Related Work}

+We briefly discuss related work here and give an extended discussion of the related work in Appendix~\ref{appdx:extended_rw}.

-\paragraph{Linear RNNs/SSMs/Transformers.} Traditional RNNs are difficult to scale due to the nonlinear dependencies between the hidden states and expensive matmul-based sequential hidden state updates.
+Traditional RNNs are difficult to scale due to the nonlinear dependencies between the hidden states and expensive matmul-based sequential hidden state updates.
 Linear RNNs/State-Space Models (SSMs)/Transformers eliminate nonlinear dependencies, making training parallelizable along the temporal dimension \citep{parallel-martin, s4, s5}.
-Such models have been the focus of much recent work as a competitive sub-quadratic alternative to the Transformer architecture \citep{Gu2023MambaLS,HGRN,qin2023scaling,sun2023retentive,pretrain_wo_attn}.
-We next discuss two ongoing directions to improve these linear RNN models: using data-dependent decay rates and expanding hidden state dimension.
+Such models have been the focus of much recent work as a competitive sub-quadratic alternative to the Transformer architecture \citep{rwkv, Gu2023MambaLS,HGRN,qin2023scaling,sun2023retentive,pretrain_wo_attn}.

-Data-dependent decay rates have always been regarded important for RNNs.
-Initially introduced by \citet{DBLP:journals/neco/GersSC00}, forget gates have become a crucial component for practical sequence modeling with RNNs, and are believed to be key to the empirical success of LSTMs \citep{unreasonable-forget-gate}.
+Data-dependent decay rates have always been regarded important for RNNs \citep{DBLP:journals/neco/GersSC00,unreasonable-forget-gate}.
 Typical forget gate values depend on both the previous hidden state and the current input.
 However \citet{parallel-martin} suggest that forget gate values should depend solely on the current inputs to enable parallel training.
-This simple strategy has been shown effective in moderate-scale experiments conducted by HGRN \citep{qin2023scaling}.
-RWKV-v6 \citep{rwkv} and Mamba \citep{Gu2023MambaLS} also use data-dependent decay rates that are reminiscent of forget gates.
-In the context of linear Transformers, \citet{peng2021random} employ a coarse-grained position-wise forget gate, while \citet{mao-2022-fine} and \citet{recurrent_linear_xfmr} use a more fine-grained forget gate with outer-product-based parameterizations.
-We follow the latter setting and address the efficiency issues encountered by these works.
-Our parallel form closely resembles the parallel form for data-dependent gated linear attention concurrent work \citep[GateLoop;][]{gatedloop}.
-The main difference is that our parallel form is more general since gates can be applied in both $\rmK$ and $\rmV$ dimensions, while only the gate for the $\rmK$ dimension is applied in \citet{gatedloop}.
-Moreover, in practice \citet{gatedloop} used the recurrent form, as opposed to the parallel form, in the actual implementation via parallel scan (potentially due to the numerical issue discussed in section~\ref{sec:method}), while we rely on our chunk-wise block-parallel form.
+This simple strategy has been shown to be effective in moderate-scale experiments conducted by HGRN \citep{qin2023scaling}.
+RWKV-v6 \citep{peng2024eagle} and Mamba \citep{Gu2023MambaLS} also use data-dependent decay rates that are reminiscent of forget gates.
+In the context of linear Transformers, \citet{peng2021random} employ a coarse-grained position-wise forget gate, while \citet{mao-2022-fine} and \citet{gatedloop} use a more fine-grained forget gate.